-- ^ Financial information from September 8, 2020 through October 14, 2022 is for the First Priority CLO Bond ETF, which was reorganized into the AXS First Priority CLO Bond ETF as ofthe close of business on October 14, 2022. - Fiscal year end changed to March 31, effective February 1, 2023. - The Fund commenced operations on September 8, 2020. - 1 Based on average shares outstanding during the period. - 2 Due to timing of capital share transactions, the per share amount of net realized and unrealized gain (loss) on investments varies from the amounts shown in the Statement of Operations. - 3 Amount represents less than \$0.01 per share. - 4 Total returns do not reflect the deduction of taxes that a shareholder would pay on the Fund distributions or redemption of Fund shares. - Net asset value total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at net asset value.
-This percentage is not an indication of the performance of a shareholder's investment in the Fund based on market value due to the differences between the market price of the shares and the net asset value per share of the Fund. - 6 Not annualized. - Market value total return is calculated assuming an initial investment made at market value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at market value.
+- ^ Financial information from March 30, 2020 through December 16, 2022 is for the Esoterica NextG Economy ETF, which was reorganized into the AXS Esoterica NextG Economy ETF as of the close of business on December 16, 2022.
+See Note 1 in the accompanying Notes to Financial Statements. - Fiscal year end changed to March 31, effective February 1, 2023. - The Fund commenced operations on March 30, 2020. - 1 Based on average shares outstanding during the period. - 2 Amount represents less than \$0.01 per share. - 3 Net asset value total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at net asset value.
+This percentage is not an indication of the performance of a shareholder's investment in the Fund based on market value due to the differences between the market price of the shares and the net asset value per share of the Fund. - Total return would have been lower had fees not been waived or absorbed by the Advisor.
+These returns do not reflect the deduction of taxes that a shareholder would pay on the Fund distributions or redemption of Fund shares. - 5 Not annualized. - Market value total return is calculated assuming an initial investment made at market value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, if any, and redemption on the last day of the period at market value.
 Market value is determined by the composite closing price.
-Composite closing security price is defined as the last reported sale price on NYSE Arca, Inc. The composite closing price is the last reported sale, regardless of volume, and not an average price, and may have occurred on a date prior to the close of the reporting period.
-Market value may be greater or less than net asset value, depending on the Fund's closing price on NYSE Arca, Inc. - 8 Annualized - 9 Excludes the impact of in-kind transactions related to the processing of capital share transactions in Creation Units.
+Composite closing security price is defined as the last reported sale price on the CBOE BZX Exchange, Inc. The composite closing price is the last reported sale, regardless of volume, and not an average price, and may have occurred on a date prior to the close of the reporting period.
+Market value may be greater or less than net asset value, depending on the Fund's closing price on the CBOE BZX Exchange, Inc. - 7 If interest expense had been excluded, the expense ratios would have been lowered by 0.01% for the year ended March 31, 2024. - 8 Annualized - 9 Excludes the impact of in-kind transactions related to the processing of capital share transactions in Creation Units.